sltdhub/iso3166-2-api/API.md

 var data = JSON.parse(this.response)
 ```

-Get all country and ISO 3166-2 data for a specific country, using its 2 letter alpha-2 code e.g FR, DE, HN
+Get all ISO 3166-2 subdivision data for a specific country, using its 2 letter alpha-2 code e.g FR, DE, HN
 ----------------------------------------------------------------------------------------------------------

 ### Request